Witiko/scm-at-arqmath3/paper/main.md

 the title and in the body text.
 To represent an answer in the soft vector space model, we used the tokens in the title of its parent question and in the body text of the answer.
-To give greater weight to tokens in the title, we repeated them γ times, which has proven to be useful in task 1 of ARQMath-2 [@novotny2021ensembling, Section 3.2].
+To give greater weight to tokens in the title, we repeated them γ times, which proved useful in ARQMath-2 [@novotny2021ensembling, Section 3.2].

  [08-produce-arqmath-runs]: https://github.com/witiko/scm-at-arqmath3 (file 08-produce-arqmath-runs.ipynb)